Margaret O. Kirk is an award-winning writer, editor, and author. She specializes in medicine and business.

 Kirk launched her newspaper career as a medical journalist, and continued covering medicine as a freelance reporter and magazine writer.
 Her wide-ranging work on autism, teen pregnancy, childhood diabetes, mental health, and the deinstitutionalization of those with intellectual disabilities was recognized both locally and nationally.
 She also developed original content for leading online medical resources like KidsHealth.org and breastcancer.org, as well as the University of Pennsylvania’s School of Nursing and the Cooper Medical School at Rowan University.
-She is the author of numerous medical histories for medical institutions around the country, including an award-winning centennial history for Cooper University Health Care.
+She is the author of numerous histories for medical institutions around the country, including an award-winning centennial history for Cooper University Health Care.
 She ghost-authored a book on anorexia and its devastating impact on one woman’s life, tracing the disease from adolescence to adulthood.
-For over a decade, Kirk has been a writer and editor for the Robert Wood Johnson Foundation, the nation’s largest philanthropy devoted to health and building a Culture of Health; she is part of a writing team that developed five books for RWJF’s Knowledge to Action series, published by Oxford University Press from 2017 to 2022.
-In these books, Kirk writes on social determinants of health with a focus on health disparities unique to rural America; race and health inequities; the impacts of incarceration and the carceral system on health; and climate crisis' disproportionate impact on marginalized communities.
+For over a decade, Kirk has been a writer and editor for the Robert Wood Johnson Foundation, the nation’s largest philanthropy devoted to building a Culture of Health; she is part of a writing team that has developed six books for RWJF’s Knowledge to Action series, published by Oxford University Press from 2017 to 2023.
+In these books, Kirk writes on social determinants of health and health equity with a focus on: disparities unique to rural America; race and health inequities; the impacts of incarceration and the carceral system on health; and climate crisis' disproportionate impact on marginalized communities.